-He works regularly as Musical Director with the National Theatre and Shakespeare’s Globe.
-He teaches at Trinity Laban, is published by Spartan Press and Edition Wilhelm Hansen, and has produced albums for many artists internationally, such as The Magic Lantern and Alice Zawadzki.
+Having started to play classical piano at the age of five, Thomas went on to study jazz piano and composition at the Royal Academy of Music, where he developed an interest in rhythmic cultures from Africa and Latin America, free improvisation, contemporary classical, improvised counterpoint and Baroque music, in particular Bach.
+He works regularly as Musical Director with the National Theatre and Shakespeare’s Globe and teaches at Trinity Laban Conservatoire.
+Thomas has produced albums for labels such as Warner Classics with international artists such as Abel Selaocoe, The Magic Lantern and Alice Zawadzki.
 His most recent compositions were performed internationally and at the Royal Opera House, by ensembles such as Phaedra Ensemble and Bittersuite.

 Fred Thomas (BMus Lond.
 Royal Academy of Music) (ARAM)

 Dance Suites (J.S.
 Bach)

 Dick Wag: a Tribute to Richard Wagner (feat.
 Benoit Delbecq & Ewan Bleach)

 Polyphonic Jazz Band